 - Review evidence-base about telehealth group therapy for your type of group and population

 Privacy & Confidentiality

-While session leaders are under an imperative to maintain confidentiality, group members (in most states) are under no ethical or legal obligation.
+While session leaders are under an imperative to maintain confidentiality, telehealth group therapy members (in most states) are under no ethical or legal obligation.

 - Privacy is the individual’s legal right to control dissemination of information